 - 6.1 The Mansfield Fringe Area covers the western part of the district and is closely related to the Mansfield Sub-Regional Centre, in terms of jobs, public transport and other facilities.
 Within the Mansfield Fringe Area, Rainworth is recognised as a Service Centre and has a range of shops and a secondary school which serves part of the Sherwood Area and the southern part of the Mansfield Fringe.
 Clipstone is an important service centre in the area with a range of local services including shops and a secondary school, which lies just outside the District and Blidworth is a Principal Village within the Mansfield Fringe Area.
-Whilst Rainworth, Blidworth and Clipstone are all self-sufficient for daily needs, they are closely linked to Mansfield and look to it for all major services. - The main settlements of the Mansfield Fringe Area grew as a result of the rapid exploitation of coal reserves.
+Whilst Rainworth, Blidworth and Clipstone are all self-sufficient for daily needs, they are closely linked to Mansfield and look to it for all major services. - 6.2 The main settlements of the Mansfield Fringe Area grew as a result of the rapid exploitation of coal reserves.
 However since the 1970s the area has seen major industrial change and large scale job losses and the Mansfield Fringe Area has some of the highest deprivation unemployment levels in the District (Clipstone) and relatively high levels of long term unemployment (Rainworth, Blidworth).
 Allocations for development have been made in Rainworth, Clipstone and Blidworth.
+The District Council will work collaboratively with Mansfield District Council where appropriate.